textkernel/tx-dotnet/README.md

 Additionaly, there are `SovrenUsableResumeException` and `SovrenUsableJobException` which are thrown when some error/issue occurs in the API, but the response still contains a usable resume/job.
 For example, if you are geocoding while parsing and there is a geocoding error (which happens after parsing is done), the `ParsedResume` might still be usable in your application.

 ### How to create a Matching UI session
 You may be wondering, "where are the Matching UI endpoints/methods?".
-We have made the difference between a normal API call (such as `MatchByDocumentId`) and its equivalent Matching UI call extremely trivial.
+We have made the difference between a normal API call (such as `Search`) and its equivalent Matching UI call extremely trivial.
 See the following example:

 ```c#
 SovrenClient client = new SovrenClient("12345678", "abcdefghijklmnopqrstuvwxyz", DataCenter.US);